 All the while Morse made a study of the shipping business.
 In addition to towing freight on the Kennebec, the Morse family invested its money in the schooners that ran up and down the coast hauling coal and other freight in the coasting trade.

 What particularly interested Morse was ice.
-He saw an opportunity to take advantage of any ship that had arrived in Maine carrying coal and was headed on a return trip empty.
+He saw an opportunity to take advantage of any ship that had arrived in Maine carrying coal and then headed on a return trip empty.
 It could be filled with ice to drop off on its return trip, he realized, and he soon was making a tidy profit off his shipping of ice.

 Morse was by no means the first person to see the value of ice from the Kennebec, which had been shipped south since well before he was born.
 But he did see the potential in creating a monopoly in it.
 Gradually Morse purchased the ice houses on the Kennebec.
 During a cold summer when ice was cheap, he would buy the ice houses from men who were tired of the business, adding to his empire.